use-ink/ink-docs/docs/basics/events.md

 ## Event Definition

-Since `ink!` version `5.0`, events can be defined independently of the contract which emits them.
+Since ink! version 5.0, events can be defined independently of the contract which emits them.
 Events can now be defined once and shared across multiple contracts.

-This is useful for events for contracts which conform to standards such as `ERC20`: contract indexers/explorers are now able to group all e.g. `Transferred` events.
+This is useful for events for contracts which conform to standards such as ERC-20: contract indexers/explorers are now able to group all e.g. `Transferred` events.

 This is how an event definition looks: